vietnt-uet/starpxapp/README.md

-# Android Example Application

-This is an example Android Application README to show briefly the sections your app README should contain.
+# Starpx Assignment

+This is assignment project using:
+- AWS Cognito
+- Apollo GraphQL
+- Jetpack Compose
+- Android Provider

 ## Installation
 Clone this repository and import into **Android Studio**